-Valium is a prescription drug approved by the Food and Drug Administration (FDA) to treat anxiety.
-Valium can also help relieve muscle spasms.
-Valium is also known by its drug name, Diazepam.
+Valium is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat anxiety.
+Valium can also help relieve muscle spasms related to spondylitis.
+Valium is also known by its drug name diazepam.

 Valium is an anxiolytic (antianxiety medication) of the benzodiazepine class.
 Valium is believed to work by decreasing the excitability of neurons in the brain.

 Valium is generally taken two to four times a day.

 The FDA-approved label for Valium lists common side effects including sleepiness, dizziness, headache, blurry vision, and constipation.